ROCm/HIP/docs/understand/programming_model.rst

   Hierarchy of thread groups.

-Warp (or Wavefront)
+Wavefront (or Warp)
   The innermost grouping of threads is called a warp, or a wavefront in ISA terms.
-A warp is the most tightly coupled groups of threads, both physically and logically.
-Threads inside a warp are also called lanes, and the integral value identifying them is the lane ID.
+A wavefront is the most tightly coupled groups of threads, both physically and logically.
+Threads inside a wavefront are also called lanes, and the integral value identifying them is the lane ID.

   .. tip::